 One man's trumpet is another man's bagpipes, to misquote a popular saying.
-If your child doesn't like the sound of a flute, they are not going to enjoy playing it or find the motivation to pratice.
+If your child doesn't like the sound of a flute, they are not going to enjoy playing it or find the motivation to practice.
 We all have different tastes so make sure your child appreciates the sound their instrument produces!

 Some instruments just appeal more to certain kids.
 Maybe they like the idea of carrying a guitar case around or think a saxophone looks particularly cool.
-If they think a French horn or violin looks or sounds dweeby, they will be considerably less interested in playing one.
+If they think a French horn or violin looks or sounds boring, they will be considerably less interested in playing one.

 Temperament and Personality

-- How much patience and perseverence does your child have?
+- How much patience and perseverance does your child have?
 Certain instruments are easier to pick up quickly and make progress with.
 The four-stringed ukelele is easier than the guitar, for example, and the double bass easier to learn than the cello.
 And there's always the recorder!

 - Do you have a quiet, peaceful child who would be happy practicing the piano, or a boisterous, physical child who would get more out of a trombone or drum set?